Laura Berry

 Frequently Asked Questions

-What are the different types of car insurance coverage?
+What are the five types of vehicle insurance?

 Liability insurance covers the cost of damages or injuries that you may cause to others in an accident.
 It typically includes bodily injury liability and property damage liability coverage.

-What is collision insurance?
+What is collision car insurance?

 Collision insurance covers the cost of damages to your own vehicle in a collision with another vehicle or object.